Attendance & Illness

 - Students with ill symptoms at school will be separated from others for screening and safe supervision in the school’s isolation “care” rooms, until they can be pick-up by a parent/guardian.

 - Parents/guardians of ill students will be contacted immediately to pick up their student.
-It is important for families to respond more quickly than ever before in picking up their student from school when they are showing ill symptoms.
+It is important for families to respond more quickly than ever before, in picking up their student from school when they are showing ill symptoms.
 We appreciate your prompt response and sense of urgency to help limit exposure.

 - Families are encouraged to have a predetermined childcare plan for times when their student is showing any ill symptoms.
 Public health exclusion rules call for students with any ill symptoms to be out for longer periods of time than before COVID-19.